b02k11/Ansible-cmdb/document.md

 * The `sType` value determines how the values will be sorted in the host overview.
 Possible values include `string` and `num`. **Required**
 * `visible` determines whether the column will be active (shown) by default.
-  **Required**
-* The `jsonxs` expression, if specified points to an entry in the facts files for each host, and determines what will be shown for the column's value for each host.
-The easiest way to figure out a jsonxs expression is by opening one of the gathered facts files in a json editor.
-Please see [jsonxs](https://github.com/fboender/jsonxs) for info on how to write jsonxs expressions. **Optional**
-* The `tpl` expression, if specified, is a [Mako](http://www.makotemplates.org/) template fragment.
-A single variable `host` is made available in this template.
-Care must be taken when accessing host information.
-If one of the hosts is missing the information you're trying to access, the template will not render and ansible-cmdb will crash (usually with a 'KeyError' message).
-  You should always use the `get()` method and specify a default value.
-E.g.
-  `host.get('ansible_facts', {}).get('ansible_dns', {}).get('nameservers',
-  [])`.
-Alternatively (and recommended) is that you use `jsonxs` to access your info (and specify `default=...`).
-See the example above. **Optional**

-Either `jsonxs` or `tpl` is required.

 To use it: